- Cognitive behavioral therapy has been shown to be an effective form of treatment for social anxiety.

 Then, you can start with “exposure”—practicing what you fear.
 Don’t take that extra drink: Instead, go to the party, walk in, notice that your anxiety might be there, acknowledge it, and then say, “I am going to do this even if I am anxious."
 It’s OK to be anxious when you do the exposure—that's the point.
 You can learn that you can actually do things when you are anxious and there is no catastrophe.

 I have been saying these things to people for years, and some reply, “Yeah, but what if my mind goes blank?”
 So, a number of years ago I decided to fake my mind going blank.
 I was giving a workshop on anxiety and I decided to make-believe my mind went blank and I announced, “My mind just went blank.
 What was I saying?”
 As you can imagine, no one seemed to care.
 Why should they?
 What is so bad for them if your mind goes blank?

 In fact, it might be helpful to even exaggerate your anxious symptoms.
 For example, if you are afraid that people will notice that you are sweating then you can douse your shirt with water and go right in.
 So, people will notice you are sweating.
 Big deal.
-I’ll bet that almost every day when it is warm we notice people who are sweating.
+Almost every day when it is warm, we notice people who are sweating.
 Why do we forget it?
 Because it is irrelevant.

 Socially anxious people often review their “performance” and criticize everything that they did.
 This “post-mortem” only adds to more anxiety about the next time.
 You can replace this post-mortem with a self-rewarding congratulation for facing your fears, doing what is difficult to do, and taking your life back one step at a time.
 Who deserves more congratulation than you for trying hard to confront what is difficult?
 Just trying, just going, just staying in, and just tolerating the discomfort are reasons for a reward.
 Each time you face your fear, you win and fear loses.